Home/ Blog/ Preventive Care/

 In stage five, major memory deficiencies begin to further affect one’s daily life.
 At this stage, a person will often begin to forget details about themselves, such as their address or phone number.
 They may also lose their orientation to space (e.g. getting lost) and time (e.g. forgetting what day it is) more frequently.
 At this stage, a person may begin requiring additional assistance with basic daily tasks, such as getting dressed and preparing meals.
 They will, however, often retain functionality in other areas of their lives - for example, they may still be able to bathe and use the bathroom independently.
 They will also likely still remember their loved ones and much of their personal history, including childhood.

-Common Difficulties of Moderately Severe Alzheimer's
+Common difficulties of moderate Alzheimer's

 • Losing track of where they are, and what time it is